Battlefield 1 went through extensive testing but there are several Battlefield 1 problems are plaguing Xbox One, PS4 and PC owners.

 How to Fix Battlefield 1 Freezes

 Some PlayStation 4, Xbox One and Windows PC users are complaining about random hang ups and freezes.
 Some users are getting stuck at loading screens.

 If Battlefield 1 freezes or locks up, you’ll need to restart your game or your system.
-We recommend unplugging your console to clear the cache and then plugging it back.
+We recommend unplugging your console to clear the cache.